 Tablescapes and mantels

 If your designed, formal tree hasn’t the space for added decorations, perhaps use some rustic pieces elsewhere in the room.
 Tactile elements are inviting to guests.
 Being able to touch and perhaps pick up some decor pieces tells your guests they are welcome.
 It encourages them to relax and to ask about the pieces.
 Table tops are display spaces.
 People are accustomed to touching and interacting with elements in these areas.
 Avoid placing precious heirlooms on tables during the holidays.
 Concentrate on warm fabrics like red plaid fleece or cotton runners.
 Wrap the table napkins in twine with some cinnamon sticks.
-Bore holes into a of a branch of birch and add votives for a quick but beautifully rustic centerpiece.
+Bore holes into a out of a branch of birch and add votives for a quick but beautifully rustic centerpiece.
 On the mantel, create texture and visual interest with greens and holly berries, ribbons and candle pillars (make sure all elements are clear of the flames).
 Silk flowers are welcome.
 Look for silver or shiny white silks to add to a large swath of greenery.
-Dangle some mini pinecones from the rims of the stockings.
+Dangle some mini pine cones from the rims of the stockings.
 Choose tactile and natural elements and your guests will be enchanted.